+Independent non-

-Independent non- executive director Qualifications John Bester (Chairman) B Com (Hons), CA (SA), CMS (Oxon) Fatima Jakoet B Sc, CTA, CA (SA), Higher certificate in financial markets Dr Nkaki Matlala B Sc, M Sc, M D, M Med (Surgery), FCS
+executive director Qualifications John Bester (Chairman) B Com (Hons), CA (SA), CMS (Oxon) Fatima Jakoet B Sc, CTA, CA (SA), Higher certificate in financial markets Nkaki Matlala B Sc, M Sc, M D, M Med (Surgery), FCS

-Biographical details of the committee members appear on pages 28 and 29 of the Integrated Report, with supplementary information contained in Annexure 2 to the Notice of Annual General Meeting available on the group's website.
+Biographical details of the committee members appear on pages 44 and 45 of the integrated report, with supplementary information contained in annexure 2 to the Notice of Annual General Meeting on the group's website.

-Fees paid to the committee members for 2015 and the proposed fees for 2016 are disclosed in the remuneration committee report on pages 37 and 38 of the Integrated Report.
+Fees paid to the committee members for 2016 and the proposed fees for 2017 are disclosed in the "rewarding value creation" section on page 63 of the integrated report.